grpc/proposal/L13-python-interceptors.md

 Server Replies
 ```

-The most significant difference with client-side is that the interception happens ahead of the actual invocation of application behavior.
-So the interceptor function will able to access neither the request nor servicer context.
+The most significant difference compared to the client side is that the interception happens ahead of the actual invocation of application behavior.
+So the interceptor function will be able to access neither the request nor servicer context.

-## Rational
+## Rationale

 ### The Benefit of Introducing "Continuation"